 These days, a management position is something people work towards, but what makes a person qualified to be a manager?
 Often, a combination of education and experience prepares one to compete for management positions in their field.

 In terms of education, programs that teach management skills can be a great jumping off point for managers in training.
-For example, at Anthem Education, management programs include Business Management, Healthcare Management, Health Information Management and a Master of Business Administration program.

 If this is the direction you imagine your career path taking, have you ever considered becoming more than a manager?
 What I mean by that is have you ever considered becoming a leader?